Sysinternals/SysmonForLinux/DEVELOP.md

 More complex examples are the network events.
-These require multiple tracepoints and/or information arriving split over multiple reports, and hence a corrleation engine (networkTracker).
+These require multiple tracepoints and/or information arriving split over multiple reports, and hence a correlation engine (networkTracker).
 Because the information sent from eBPF doesn't match a Sysmon struct, a new pseudo-event struct, pseudo-event type, and pseudo-syscall were created.
 These are connected up in the config and SetActiveSyscalls() in sysmonforlinux.c.